-It has ten pockets, a strap to hoist it over your shoulder and it is 42 inches long by 18 inches tall, and so it will accommodate any bow with an axle to axle distance of up to 38 inches.
+It has ten pockets and a strap to hoist it over your shoulder and is 42 inches long by 18 inches tall so that it will accommodate any bow with an axle-to-axle distance of up to 38 inches.

 It has enough room for smaller items like arrows, arm guards, stringers, wax, and more.
 It also has Velcro straps on the inside to lock your bow in position, which is a great touch—even if your bow is a bit smaller, it won’t move about as you walk around.

-When talking about a hard case for your compound bows, I highly recommend using the Plano Protector Compact Bow Case.
+When discussing a hard case for your compound bows, I highly recommend using the Plano Protector Compact Bow Case.

 It’s solid and has enough room inside for bows, arrows, sights, and other items, as well as a rigid foam floor where you may rest your bow and tuck it in with straps.
 To put it a different way, it’s a fantastic storage unit.

 It’s roughly 43 inches tall and 19 inches long on the outside, and it’ll suit most parallel limb bows.
-Plus, it is airline-approved, so if you’re planning a hunting trip, this could be an excellent case for you.
+Plus, it is airline-approved, so if you’re planning a hunting trip, this could be an excellent case.

 Step 2: Wax Your Bow String before Putting it into the Case

-Before you begin waxing, you must first inspect your string for any damage.
-Ignoring damage and leaving it untouched for a while can be disastrous for you and your bow, which is why a checkup should be a primary concern.
+Before you begin waxing, you must inspect your string for any damage.
+Ignoring damage and leaving it untouched for a while can be disastrous for you and your bow, so a checkup should be a primary concern.
 Here’s your choice for the best bow string wax that you can choose.

-After you inspect your bowstring thoroughly, it is time for you to wax it.
-Waxing is a vital step before storing your string because it keeps it in good condition.
-Contrary to popular belief, you should not use anything other than your hands to apply wax to your bow.
+After thoroughly inspecting your bowstring, it is time for you to wax it.
+Waxing is vital before storing your string because it keeps it in good condition.
+Contrary to popular belief, it would be best if you did not use anything other than your hands to apply wax to your bow.
 Your hands will generate enough heat to drive the string wax into the string without causing it to break.